ejeiserloh/Keycloak-IAM-Home-Lab/README.md

 ## 🔑 Grafana SSO

 ![Alt Text](screenshots/sso.png)
+![Alt Text](screenshots/rbac1.png)
 Grafana configured as an OIDC client (relying party) in Keycloak.
 This demonstrates a complete SSO flow—users who authenticate via Keycloak are issued a JWT, which Grafana validates to establish a session without requiring a separate login.
-![Alt Text](screenshots/rbac1.png)
-The Keycloak client scope and role mapping configuration that ties Keycloak realm roles to Grafana's internal role system.
-This is the bridge between identity (who you are) and authorization (what you can do) within the application.

 ---